j0shbl0ck/Intune_Deployment/Microsoft Win32 Content Prep Tool Setup/README.md

+# Microsoft Win32 Content Prep Tool Setup
+### This folder contains personalized intruction to setting up Microsoft Win32 Content Prep Tool Setup.
+All code is, **"AS IS"**, with no liability to a device that may use these scripts.
+Please test and use appropriately.

-Setting up Microsoft Win32 Content Prep Tool.
+Setting up Microsoft Win32 Content Prep Tool:

 1. Download the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730)
 2. Create a folder where all Intune wrapping will take place.
 I chose <b>C:\IntuneWinAppUtil</b>